Gilbert E. Metcalf: Biography

-Gilbert Metcalf was born in Utica, NY and earned a B.A. in mathematics from Amherst College in 1976.
-He subsequently earned an M.S. in Resource Economics from the University of Massachusetts in 1982 and a Ph.D. in economics from Harvard University in 1988 where Martin Feldstein served as his primary advisor.
-His first academic appointment was in the Department of Economics at Princeton University where he taught from 1988 to 1994.
-In 1994, he moved to Tufts University, first as an assistant professor (1994 - 1997), then as an associate professor (1997 - 1999) and then as a full professor (1999–present).
+Metcalf was born in Utica, New York, and earned a B.A. in mathematics from Amherst College in 1976.
+He subsequently earned an M.S. in resource economics from the University of Massachusetts in 1982 and a Ph.D. in economics from Harvard University in 1988, where Martin Feldstein served as his primary advisor.
+His first academic appointment was in the department of economics at Princeton University where he taught from 1988 to 1994.
+In 1994, he moved to Tufts University, first as an assistant professor (1994–1997), then as an associate professor (1997–1999) and then as a full professor (1999–present).
 In 2018 he was appointed to the John DiBiaggio Professorship of Citizenship and Public Service.
-While at Tufts, Metcalf has held visiting appointments in the Department of Economics at MIT, and Harvard's Kennedy School of Government.
+While at Tufts, Metcalf has held visiting appointments in the department of economics at MIT, and Harvard's Kennedy School of Government.
 In 2017 he was a visiting scholar at the Kleinman Center for Energy Policy at the University of Pennsylvania.
-In 2011 - 2012, Metcalf served as the Deputy Assistant Secretary for Environment and Energy at the U.S. Department of Treasury where he oversaw the U.S. government's engagement in multilateral environmental funds including the Climate Investment Funds, the Global Environment Facility, and the Green Climate Fund.
+In 2011–2012, Metcalf served as the deputy assistant secretary for environment and energy at the U.S. Department of Treasury where he oversaw the U.S. government's engagement in multilateral environmental funds including the Climate Investment Funds, the Global Environment Facility, and the Green Climate Fund.
 Metcalf served as a member of the board of the Association of Environmental and Resource Economists in 2014 - 2016 where he led efforts to endow the Oates Memorial Fund to support AERE's annual Outstanding Dissertation Award.
 AERE members and friends contributed and pledged over $37,000 in the first year of fundraising to the fund.
 In 2011, he served as the vice president for academic affairs for the United States Association for Energy Economics (USAEE).
-He currently serves as a Lead Author for the Working Group III contribution to the IPCC Sixth Assessment Report.
-In other professional service, Metcalf has been an associate editor of the Journal of Economic Perspectives (2008 - 2010) and a member of the board of editors of the American Economic Review (2000 - 2006).
-He currently serves on the Advisory Board of Citizens' Climate Lobby and the Board of Editors of the Review of Environmental Economics and Policy.
-Metcalf's university service includes acting as chair of the Department of Economics (2002 - 2005) and serving as a member of the Presidential Search Committee that hired Lawrence Bacow in 2001.
+He currently serves as a lead author for the Working Group III contribution to the IPCC Sixth Assessment Report.
+In other professional service, Metcalf has been an associate editor of the Journal of Economic Perspectives (2008–2010) and a member of the board of editors of the American Economic Review (2000–2006).
+He currently serves on the advisory board of Citizens' Climate Lobby and the board of editors of the Review of Environmental Economics and Policy.
+Metcalf's university service includes acting as chair of the Department of Economics (2002–2005) and serving as a member of the presidential search committee that hired Lawrence Bacow in 2001.
 Metcalf subsequently chaired the Task Force on the Undergraduate Experience which developed a number of recommendations for enhancing undergraduate life and scholarship at Tufts.